jpenna/conway-game/README.md

 > This is still a draft.
 >
-> Many features are still to be developed, like: creation of rooms, adding multiplayer support, resize of world grid...
+> Many features are still to be developed, like: creation of rooms, handling new players in the middle of a session...
 > Check the [TODO.md](./TODO.md) for a the tasks planning.
 >
 > I plan to do it on my free time 🕺